Restorers without Frontiers

 3) Leave a legacy in place so that the work may continue.

-You can read about the first phase of the project in January and February 2016 on our Blog and we are now well into the third phase in 2018.
-We want to pay tribute not only to the local students in Goa for all their hard work and effort, but to the many volunteers who came out from Europe at their own expense to help make the project a success.
+You can read about the first two phases of the project in January and February 2016 and 2017 on our Blog and we are now well into the third phase in 2018.
+We want to pay tribute not only to the local students in Goa for all their hard work and effort, but to the many volunteers who came out from around the world at their own expense to help make the project a success.
 We have had volunteers so far from the UK, Italy, Denmark, Portugal and Canada.
 None of this could have happened without the help and support of the Archbishop of Goa and Daman, the Most Rev. Filipe Neri Ferrão and the whole team in the Archbishop’s House, in particular Father Joaquim Loiola Pereira.
 We must also mention the Rector of the Seminary in Rachol, Father Aleixo Menezes.

-We are delighted that almost all of the students who attended wish to continue (two of them are unable to as they are out of the country), and that they have formed a team to carry on basic conservation work up to the level of their training.
+We are delighted that all of the students who attended last year are continuing for their third year, and that they have formed a team to carry on basic conservation work up to the level of their training.
 This has included surface cleaning of paintings, and also work on polychrome statues.

 We are always happy to hear from experienced painting conservators who would like to be involved – either to join us or to support us in some other way.
 Please do get in touch.